lukewaite/lukewaite.github.io/projects.md

 permalink: /projects/
 ---

-I have had the pleasure of open sourcing three pacakges which I found myself writing and discovered there might be a wider audience for.
+I have had the pleasure of open sourcing four pacakges which I found myself writing and discovered there might be a wider audience for.

 ### Logstash Input for CloudWatch Logs